kendrickassignment/cae-animals/PRODUCT_DOCS.md

 **What this means for partner organizations:** An Open Wing Alliance member in Thailand can plug in their own Gemini key, run 50 analyses a month on their own budget, and never worry about whether another team's usage is eating into shared quota.
 They stay independent while using the same tool.

 The security model is deliberately stateless:
-- The frontend stores the key in the browser's local storage â€” never in any backend database
+- The frontend stores the key in the browser's local storage — never in any backend database
 - Each analysis request includes the key over HTTPS for that single call
-- The backend uses it, then it's gone â€” garbage-collected with the request
+- The backend uses it, then it's gone — garbage-collected with the request
 - Keys are explicitly stripped from all logs, error reports, and stored records
 - If no custom key is provided, the server's default key handles the request

 This means CAE has zero liability for user credentials.
 There's nothing to breach because there's nothing stored.

 **Acceptance Criteria:**
-- User can enter and save a key in the frontend Settings â€” it persists across browser sessions
+- User can enter and save a key in the frontend Settings — it persists across browser sessions
 - Analysis with a custom key uses that key for the AI call
 - Invalid keys return a clear error message, not a generic system error
 - No trace of user keys in server logs, database, or filesystem